Concordium/concordium-misc-tools/genesis-creator/README.md

 ## Building the tool

-The tool for creating the genesis is a pure Rust project.
-The minimum supported Rust version is 1.62.
+The tool for creating the genesis is a pure Rust project, but it does depend on the [protobuf compiler](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) version at least 3.15.
+The minimum supported
+Rust version is 1.62.
 You need the Rust toolchain installed for your platform.
 The easiest way to do that is to install [rustup](https://rustup.rs/).